MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions.md

 age: 11
 ```

-d)	Add a new record to the Pupil table.
+24. Add a new record to the Pupil table.
 The details are:

 ```
 ID: 05-1328078